gan-of-culture/get-sauce/README.md

 --------------------------------------------------------------------------------

- -s             Select a specific stream | 0 is default and the best quality of that stream
+ -s             Select a specific stream | 0 is default and has the best quality

  get-sauce -s 0 http...